tijotitus/uk-tax-calculate/README.md

 ## File Structure

-- `index.html`: The main HTML file containing the form, styling, and jQuery AJAX script.
+- `index.php`: The main HTML file containing the form, styling, and jQuery AJAX script.
 - `calculate_tax.php`: The PHP file that processes the tax calculation based on income input.
 - `README.md`: Documentation for setting up and using the calculator.